john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Notes

 The algorithm is simple and optimally fast.
 However, the North side of the maze will always be one, long, open corridor.
 For my tastes, this makes the maze too easy to solve.
-There are use-cases where that will not matter though.
+There are use-cases where that will not matter though; if the person solving the maze cannot see the whole thing at one time.

-Active research is underway to create a post-processing step to fix this issue.
+Research is needed to create a post-processing step to fix this flaw.

 ## Wilson's